Can Supplements Reduce Your Risk of Alzheimer Disease?

-Since there are only a few medicines available to slow the progress of Alzheimer's disease, many companies are promoting the use of certain supplements to prevent and treat memory problems.
+Since there are only a few medications available to slow the progress of Alzheimer disease, many companies are promoting the use of certain supplements to prevent and treat memory problems.
 Scientists are investigating the effects of these supplements, but for the most part, there is little to no evidence to support their claims.
 There is no supplement

-, have been associated with a reduced risk of Alzheimer’s, but the supplement forms of these vitamins have essentially not shown the same association.
-Also one randomized trial failed to show that vitamin E supplementation prevented Alzeimer's disease.
-A meta-analysis noted an increase risk of death (due to all causes) in patients taking high doses of vitamin E. Based on the evidence so far, it does not appear that supplements are useful for the prevention of Alzeimer's disease.
+, have been associated with a reduced risk of Alzheimer disease.
+However, the supplement forms of these vitamins have not shown the same association.
+Also one randomized trial failed to show that vitamin E supplementation prevented Alzeimer disease.
+A meta-analysis noted an increase risk of death (due to all causes) in patients taking high doses of vitamin E. But, based on the evidence so far, it does not appear that supplements are useful for the prevention of Alzeimer disease.

 , a chemical derived from vincamine (found in the leaves of the periwinkle plant).
-Vinpocetine is thought to enhance memory and mental function by improving circulation in the brain and helping the brain to utilize oxygen more efficiently.
+Vinpocetine is thought to enhance memory and mental function by improving circulation in the brain and helping the brain to use oxygen more efficiently.
 More research is needed in this area.